adhearsion/SIPtreadmill/README.md

 Once you have all of the pieces, copy `config/database.yml.sample` to `config/database.yml`, and plug in the values required to connect to your database of choice.

+Ensure that the user running the worker process has passwordless sudo access to run SIPp.

 ### Environment Variables

 The majority of configuration for SIP Treadmill is done via environment variables.
 These environment variables are: